sawcce/taskapp/README.md

 # Taskaratus!
-Task-It is a tool to automate running CLIs and other tasks so you can build, iterate and ship your projects faster.
+Task-Apparatus (taskaratus) is a tool to automate running CLIs and other tasks so you can build, iterate and ship your projects faster.

 ## Taskaratus 101
-Task-It is cenetered around tasks organized as routes:
+This tool is cenetered around tasks organized as routes:

 ```
 app